 Women in Swaziland are treated as second class citizens, as objects and denied the opportunity or resources to advocate for their rights.
 Poverty, high levels of gender based violence, traditional laws that classify women as minors and the failure to implement laws to protect women all contribute to an appalling level of discrimination.

-ACTSA is working with the Foundation for Socio Economic Justice and the Swaziland Rural Women’s Assembly on a four year project to Improve Women’s Rights in Swaziland.
+ACTSA worked with the Foundation for Socio Economic Justice and the Swaziland Rural Women’s Assembly on a four year project to Improve Women’s Rights in Swaziland.
 Find out more about the project.

 The United Nations has a key role in working for women's rights on a global level.
 However, until now the UN bodies dealing with gender equality have been under-resourced and fragmented.

-In 2011 UN Women was established with Michelle Bachelet, noted for her work on gender equality while President of Chile, appointed as its head.
+was established, with Michelle Bachelet, noted for her work on gender equality while President of Chile, appointed as its head.
 ACTSA continues to call for UN Women to be properly funded for it's work.